 “When the phone rang, dad would jump up and make a run,” Phil says.
 They often drove between Greenwood and Camp Atterbury, the military and civilian training base in Edinburgh.

-“Greenwood Taxi became a pretty thriving business,” says Phil, who occasionally operated the phones.
+“Greenwood Taxi, which could benefit from a taxi call answering service, became a pretty thriving business,” says Phil, who occasionally operated the phones.
 “But my main job was to clean the outside of the cars and wash the windows and seats in the summers.
 Back then, both drivers and passengers would be able to smoke, and the taxis needed cleaning daily.”